Lucca Ashtear: Reception

 Since appearing in Chrono Trigger, Lucca has been met with positive reception, particularly as a positive example of a female scientist in video games.
-Jamin Warren of PBS' Game/Show listed her as one of the best female video game characters due to her scientific prowess which he feels can inspire future generations of female scientists and engineers.
-Even Saathoff of UGO Networks included her in their list of the best video game companions due to her mixture of genius and youth.
+Jamin Warren of PBS' Game/Show regarded her as one of the best female video game characters due to her scientific prowess, which he feels can inspire future generations of female scientists and engineers.
 Author Michael P. Williams discussed her agency in Chrono Trigger, contrasting Lucca to Marle, particularly that Marle's advancement of the plot is passive while Lucca is a catalyst for multiple events.
 He goes on to discuss her design, which he matches with a stereotype described by journalist Miki Tanikawa of a female scientist who does not care about beauty.
-He goes onto discuss her status as a mother, questioning whether this takes away from her as a scientist.
-Loraine of Autostraddle similarly praised her agency in the story and for being a rare example of a fictional woman who works in a STEM field.
-Tom Auxier of Nightmare Mode discussed her growth from being selfishly obsessed with science to becoming a hero once she realizes she has the capacity to protect the world.
+He goes on to discuss her status as a mother in Chrono Cross, questioning whether this takes away from her as a scientist.
 Author Madeleine Brookman noted Lucca's defiance of gender expectations, citing Lucca's non-feminine clothing, agency, and a level of brilliance that enables her to deal with advanced technology.
-Jeremy Parish for IGN suggested Lucca as a possible addition to the Dissidia Final Fantasy fighting game series.